Find out WHAT stops your shoppers from buying

 9. Quirky - Keep Things Quirky

-Akin to their name, Quirky definitely decided to dress up their Black Friday email in an unusual and appealing way.
+Akin to their name, Quirky definitely decided to dress up their Black Friday email marketing in an unusual and appealing way.

 Having products (chickens and unicorns, too) coming out of a box immediately grabs the reader’s attention and even plays on humor.